bjucps/cps110-thinkcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

    :answer_a: Print out the value and determine the data type based on the value printed.
    :answer_b: Use the type function.
    :answer_c: Use it in a known equation and print the result.
-   :answer_d: Look at the declaration of the variable.
    :correct: b
-   :feedback_a: You may be able to determine the data type based on the printed value, but it may also be  deceptive, like when a string prints, there are no quotes around it.
+   :feedback_a: You may be able to determine the data type based on the printed value, but it may also be deceptive; when a string prints, there are no quotes around it.
    :feedback_b: The type function will tell you the class the value belongs to.
    :feedback_c: Only numeric values can be used in equations.
-   :feedback_d: In Python variables are not declared.

-   How can you determine the type of a variable?
+   How can you determine the data type of a value?

-.. mchoice:: test_question2_1_2
-   :practice: T
-   :answer_a: Character
-   :answer_b: Integer
-   :answer_c: Float
-   :answer_d: String
-   :correct: d
-   :feedback_a: It is not a single character.
-   :feedback_b: The data is not numeric.
-   :feedback_c: The value is not numeric with a decimal point.
-   :feedback_d: Strings can be enclosed in single quotes.

-   What is the data type of 'this is what kind of data'?

-.. index:: type converter functions, int, float, str, truncation